Introduction

 Conclusion

-Pen-testing and vulnerability testing are two ways of penetration testing that are highly distinct.
-A penetration test aims is to expose and exploit flaws in an organization’s IT infrastructure.
+Penetration testing and vulnerability testing are distinct testing methods.
+A penetration test aims to expose and exploit flaws in an organisation’s IT infrastructure.
 Pen testing is beneficial in areas where sensitive or private information is stored and accessed, such as banks or healthcare providers.
 Each penetration test demands specific information, methodology, and tools and is focused on a particular goal.